 *Evaluations that are conducted on-site at the child’s school or at a location other than one of our offices incur an additional flat charge of $300.

-At times, parents are unsure whether their child needs an evaluation.
-If you are unsure of this, an initial Caregiver/Parent(s) Interview and Consultation can be scheduled to discuss information regarding presenting concerns and relevant history necessary to determine whether an evaluation is needed.
-This fee of $275 would be applied to the evaluation fee if testing was recommended since the Caregiver/Parent(s) Interview and Consultation appointment is part of the evaluation process.
+At times, parents don’t know whether or not their child needs an evaluation.
+In these instances, an initial Caregiver/Parent(s) Interview and Consultation can be scheduled at our standard intake rate of $275 to discuss information regarding presenting concerns and relevant history necessary to determine whether an evaluation is needed.
+If following the consultation testing is commenced, the consultation fee would be applied to the total evaluation fee, since the Caregiver/Parent(s) Interview and Consultation appointment is part of the evaluation process.

 Below is a breakdown and steps of what our evaluation procedure entails (this does not include procedures for our Multi-Disciplinary Developmental Evaluations or our Gifted/Intelligence Evaluations, which have a different procedural structure described separately in our Services page).